jonathanrelf/develops-workshop/vagrant/README.md

     and then running the command

         netstat -an | grep 80
-    which will show it LISTENing however from outside of the virtual machine we cannot browse to it.
+    which will show it LISTENing however from outside of the virtual machine we cannot currently browse to it if you try to access it.
-1. To map the *guest* port to the *host* machine, uncomment the line:
+1. We have to map a *guest* port to one on the the *host* machine.
+In the Vagrantfile, uncomment the line:

         config.vm.network "forwarded_port", guest: 80, host: 8080
-    and save the file.
+    and save it.
-1. As this is a change to how the virtual machine is hosted, you will need to *destroy* and *up* again using vagrant to map the ports.
+1. As this is a change to how the virtual machine is hosted, you will need to

+        vagrant destroy
+        vagrant up
+    to map the ports.
 1. You should now be able to browse to http://localhost:8080 on your local development machine and see the default Ubuntu webpage.

+## Additional homework
+When Vagrant spins up a machine image it creates a file share from the current working directory and mounts it inside the virtual machine at /vagrant.

+Using more Shell provisioner commands, how could you change the default Apache homepage to something different?

+## Chaining Packer with Vagrant
+You could make use of the machine image created in the Packer workshop (available in the packer directory in this Git repository).
+You would change the box name to use the local ubuntu.box file it creates.
+E.g.

+        config.vm.box = "../packer/ubuntu.box"